| |

 admission, a French Menu in the Cafe and the Observation Deck on the

 9th floor atop the pyramid.
-Also through September 5th, admission to
+There is a parking

 garage underneath the De Young museum or some street parking can be found